 Artistic director Mike Fentross and jazz/world musician Maarten Ornstein created the project ‘Covid files in concert’, a program with singers from different cultures, especially from the countries that were hit hardest by the pandemic, such as China, Italy and England.
 The singers sang traditional songs in arrangements by Ornstein and Fentross.

-La Sfera is currently working on the series Dutch Masters.
-Music by forgotten Dutch composers from the 17th and 18th centuries, such as Willem de Fesch and Pieter Hellendaal, will be presented to the public on national and international concert stages and on CDs.
+La Sfera Armoniosa is currently working in cooperation with Challenge Records International on the series Dutch Masters.
+Music by forgotten Dutch composers from the 17th and 18th centuries, such as Willem de Fesch, Pieter Hellendaal and Count Unico van Wassenaer, are presented to the public on national and international concert stages and on CDs.